 ChannelAdvisor Experts Can Help You Improve Amazon RoAS

 We understand the challenges and moving parts that come with managing an Amazon business — listings, advertising, fulfillment, customer reviews and so much more.
-That’s why our ChannelAdvisor Managed Services team has developed specialized Amazon Advertising expertise over our nearly 20-year partnership with the marketplace to help you achieve your ideal selling outcomes.
+That’s why our ChannelAdvisor Managed Services team has developed specialised Amazon Advertising expertise over our nearly 20-year partnership with the marketplace to help you achieve your ideal selling outcomes.